 35 The following morning Jonathan went out to the field to give a message to David, as he had agreed that he would do.
 He took a young boy with him.
 36 Jonathan said to the boy, "Run and find the arrows that I shoot."
-The boy started running, and Jonathan shot an arrow ahead of the the arrow hit the ground, but Jonathan can find?"
+The boy started running, and Jonathan shot an arrow ahead of the boy.
+37 The boy ran to the place where bread, or whatever other food that you the arrow hit the ground, but Jonathan can find?"

 called out, "The arrow is further away!"
 38 Then he shouted to the boy, "Go quickly; do not wait!
 Do not stop!"
-The boy picked up the arrow and brought it back to Jonathan.
-39 But the boy did not understand the meaning of what Jonathan had said; only Jonathan and David knew.
+The boy picked up the arrow and brought it back to Jonathan.39 But the boy did not understand the meaning of what Jonathan had 40 said; only Jonathan and David knew.
 Then Jonathan gave his bow and arrows to the boy and told him, "Go back to the town."